iteachmachines/Free-Computer-Science-University/Contribute.md

-# Those who wants to contribute their courses please contribute here i will review them and add them if they are good enough.
+# Those who want to contribute their courses please contribute here.
+I will review them and add them if they are good enough.
 Learn iOS using Swift :

 Standford iOS 10 Course: